-While the super blood moon was making headlines last week, another lunar event occurred more quietly in Beulah Park: the rise of Bar Lune, a cozy new wine bar on the eastern end of The Parade.
+While the super blood moon was making headlines at the close of May, another lunar event occurred more quietly in Beulah Park: the rise of Bar Lune, a cozy new wine bar on the eastern end of The Parade.

 The venue, which sits in the former Saha site (whose owners moved location after a kitchen fire in late 2019), doesn’t reveal much about its previous life.
 The formerly bright, airy interior has made way for a sleek space – designed by interior architect Georgie Shepherd – with dark blue timber, terrazzo benches, mustard bar stools and brown tiles.

 “We wanted to build an atmosphere,” co-owner Sam Worrall-Thompson tells Broadsheet when we visit.
 “We wanted to open it up a bit, and make it not so closed off.”
 Although one wall still divides the space, a few others have been removed to make way for a main seating area.
 On quieter nights, a fabric partition can be pulled across to create a more intimate bar setting – which is ideal for interactions between staff and customers.

 Bar Lune – not to be confused with Luna on Pulteney Street (“Three weeks before we started building, Luna opened … I was like, ‘Boys, what are we going to do?’
 And everyone was stuck on the four letters, so we just changed one of them,” says Worrall-Thompson), nor Melbourne’s famous Lune Croissanterie – is a neighbourhood bar with locals in mind.
 As such, approachability is a driving factor for Worrall-Thompson and partners Toby Porter (ex-d’Arenberg), Josh De Haas (Chopping Board Catering), Tony Bales (ex-Pink Moon Saloon) and Brett Hicks-Maitland (Community).